mitrefccace/iam/README.md

 #### Problem 2

-This error is a result of the openam configuration tool attempting to create an openam configuration file at the end of the configuration process.
-The full stack trace for this error can be found in the install.log file located in your openam webapp configuration directory. (e.g. /opt/tomcat/webapps/ace/install.log)
+This error is a result of the OpenAM configuration tool attempting to create an OpenAM configuration file at the end of the configuration process.
+The full stack trace for this error can be found in the install.log file located in your OpenAM webapp configuration directory. (e.g. `/opt/tomcat/webapps/ace/install.log`)

 #### Solution 2

-After you install Tomcat but before you run the openam configuration tool, make sure you change ownership of /opt/tomcat to the tomcat user. `sudo chown tomcat /opt/tomcat/`
+After you install Tomcat but before you run the OpenAM configuration tool, make sure you change ownership of `/opt/tomcat` to the tomcat user. `sudo chown tomcat /opt/tomcat/`

 ---